allez-chauffe/marcel/node-packages/marcel-plugin/README.md

 }
 ```

-This class is the representaton of your plugin.
-Some methods can be implemented to declare what your plugin do.
+This class is the representaton of the plugin's runtime.
+Some methods might be implemented in order to declare what the plugin does.

 ### The `render` method